Jlara38/jlara38/README.md

 ### Hi there 👋

+I'm Jose, I am interested in mobile app development and the usage of languages such as C and C++.
+Additionally, I enjoy being able to learn about and playing with new languages ex: SQL and Java.
+I tend to use Visual Studio Code, CLion, Android Studio, and IntelliJ for my coding needs.
+Currently trying to pick up Kotlin for a smoother experience in Android App Development.

 <!--
 **Jlara38/jlara38** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.